mlzarathustra/ondes/doc/Filter.md

   out: main
 ```

-And as more of a hack than anything else, I decided to try sweeping the filter.
-It gets some clicks here and there, but it still sounds pretty cool.
+I tried sweeping the filter by adding and removing elements from the vector running the average.
+Which does work, though not very smoothly.
+It's pretty gritty in fact.
+I believe the right way would be to adjust the coefficients of the filter rather than adding and subtracting them.

+For now I am leaving it as-is in case it turns out to be useful, but I hope to replace it with a smooth sweep.

-You can hear it in the `pwm-sweep` patch.
+You can hear the current version in the `pwm-sweep` patch.

 The two components below are the LFO and the filter.
 See the patch YAML for the rest.
 ```